 - a Colleague Sponsored Award fund for projects nominated by Samworth Brothers colleagues.

 - a Sports Development Award fund which supports larger projects each year.
 Multi-year projects of up to three years are also considered.
 These don’t require a Samworth Brothers colleague nomination.

 Projects need to fit with the Samworth Brothers Sports Opportunity Fund overall criteria.
 All applications to the Fund need to fulfil the following criteria.

 We support projects in areas where a Samworth Brothers business is an integral and important part of the local community.

 Projects should support the social and economic development of Samworth Brothers local communities by helping young people develop confidence, self-esteem and better life skills through sport.

-For more information and an application form email firstname.lastname@example.org
+If you’d like more information or an application form, please email firstname.lastname@example.org